 In 2014 Annika co-founded the duo Aléa together with kantele player Aurora Visa.
-Besides Aléa Annika also regularly performs with the projects Helsinki Middle Eastern Orchestra, Ivor Makes Tea Quartet, FOLKLARA?! and SibA Folk Big Band.
+Besides Aléa Annika also regularly performs with the projects Kymen Biisiuittamo, Helsinki Klezmer Kapelye, Helsinki Middle Eastern Orchestra and SibA Folk Big Band.
+Annika also is a founding member of the ensembles Ivor Makes Tea Quartet and FOLKLARA?!.

 Annika teaches students of all abilities in Helsinki.
 She also gives workshops in folk clarinet playing, Finnish folk music and klezmer at festivals, schools and other institutions.
 Annika graduated from the Sibelius Academy (University of the Arts Helsinki) as a Bachelor of Music in 2018.

 Ensembles & projects

 Aléa is a duo founded by kantele player Aurora Visa and Annika Lyytikäinen in 2014.
 Aléa plays traditional Nordic dance music arranged in their own style as well as original compositions that will get your feet tapping.

 Aléa has performed at many of the major Finnish folk festivals as well as in a number of European venues.
 Besides traditional concerts Aléa also reaches out to new audiences by giving workshops and doing school concert tours.

 Helsinki Middle Eastern Orchestra